dreeves/daylight/README.md

 BUG: if wake time is at zero and you check the DST checkbox, it should wrap to the top of the graph rather than increase the y-axis range to start at -1 instead +0. basically everything should be graphed mod 24.

-RFE: discoverable tooltips that work on mobile, not just title text.

 Codebuff falls on its face on this: can we deal with this warning, if it matters? cdn.tailwindcss.com should not be used in production.
 To use Tailwind CSS in production, install it as a PostCSS plugin or use the Tailwind CLI: https://tailwindcss.com/docs/installation